 In the summer of 2018, during Leg 3 of the 2018 CCGS Amundsen Expedition, six Cryologgers configured as tracking beacons were successfully deployed by helicopter on icebergs and ice islands along the coasts of Ellesmere Island and Baffin Island.

-Preliminary results have demonstrated that it is indeed possible to design and build a low-cost data logging and telemetry system capable of withstanding the harsh conditions of remote polar regions.
+Preliminary results have demonstrated it is possible to design and build a low-cost data logging and telemetry system capable of withstanding the harsh conditions of remote polar regions.

 Development of the Cryologger is led by Adam Garbo, a Research Associate in the Water and Ice Research Laboratory (WIRL) at Carleton Unviersity, Ottawa, Ontario, Canada.